-Limiting the amount and type of software users can deploy on their workstation can often work as perhaps a simplistic but effective technical solution.
+Limiting the amount and type of software users can deploy on their workstations can often work as perhaps a simplistic but effective technical solution.
 This prevents the user from acting maliciously and addresses the common threat of external actors using various common communication channels for exfiltration.
 This would include everything from personal VPN services to instant messaging to P2P filesharing.

 Auditing accounts and making sure that the authentication data is sufficiently secure is a perennial piece of advice that also comes up here.
 Even though the practice of renewing passwords is controversial, it is helpful if your credentials are circling on some darknet forum, waiting to be sold to someone willing to use them.

 One should also be aware of the value and location of the most important resources the organization possesses – both physically and in terms of network topology.
-Even in the case of compromise, quickly identifying the most valuable data, as well as checking when and by who it was accessed, will put you many steps ahead in the unpleasant and complicated process of incident response.
+Even in the case of compromise, quickly identifying the most valuable data, as well as checking when and by whom it was accessed, will put you many steps ahead in the unpleasant and complicated process of incident response.

 Finally, monitoring is helpful to detect data exfiltration as it is happening.
-Many modern SIEM solutions come prepackaged with rules aimed at detecting such data – which can further be enriched with endpoint monitoring products and receiving logs from data protection and compliance software.
+Many SIEM solutions come prepackaged with rules aimed at detecting such data – which can further be enriched with endpoint monitoring products and receiving logs from data protection and compliance software.

 Overall, data exfiltration is not an aim or an attack in itself, but a part of a sequence of actions aimed at compromising a target.
 The good news is that there is a high degree of synchronicity between this threat and others and its varieties.
 This makes protecting against it a matter of knowledge and not necessarily expending extra resources.